runfinch/finch/CONTRIBUTING.md

 ## Development Environment Setup

-This section describes how one can develop Finch CLI locally on macOS, build it, and then run it to test out the changes.
+This section describes how one can develop Finch CLI locally, build it, and then run it to test out the changes.
 The design ensures that the local development environment is isolated from the installation (i.e., we should not need to run `make install` to do local development).
-Please note that this section uses [Homebrew](https://brew.sh/) to install dependencies.

 ### Linter